Global Spread of International Criminal Justice

 16 January

-The Special Court for Sierra Leone is established in Freetown by agreement between the UN and the country's government, with a mixed international and local bench.
+The Special Court for Sierra Leone is established in Freetown.
+The Court has a mixed international and local bench.

 12 February

-The Trial of Slobodan Milošević begins at the ICTY.
+The trial of Slobodan Milošević begins at the ICTY, following his transfer into Tribunal custody on 29 June 2001.

 1 July